 You can teach your children to assess the physical effects of their emotions.
 I've written more about that here.

-Working through these feelings and emotions is also a form of problem-solving, which is a skill that will benefit your child throughout their life.
-Don’t miss this post if you’d like to learn more about the life-changing power of daily problem-solving.
+Working through these feelings and emotions is also a form of problem-solving, a skill that will benefit your child throughout their life.
+Don't miss this post if you want to learn more about the life-changing power of daily problem-solving.

 Children with high emotional intelligence are better able to learn, problem-solve, and develop positive social relationships.

 “A child with a high emotional IQ is better able to cope with his feelings, can bring himself down from emotional high-wire acts, understands and relates well with others, and can form strong friendships more easily than a child with a lower emotional IQ.”